How to do a risk analysis in project management?

 Step 1: Identify potential project risks

-What risk analysis tools are available?
+What are the risk analysis tools?

 Risk management software